gwu-libraries/scholarspace-hyrax/README.md

         % sudo service solr status

-  Copy the `solr/config` folder from the repository to `/opt/install/solr`
+  Copy the `solr/config` folder from the scholarspace application files to `/opt/install/solr`

   Configure a Solr Core: